 Director of University Advisement

 Laura grew up in Coyote, NM then moved to Albuquerque and never left.
 She is a first generation college student, but followed her two brothers and two sisters in pursuing a college education.
-Fresh out of college, Laura began working for a Trio Program, LULAC National Educational Service Center, which solidified her career path as she was hooked on helping students attain a college education.
+Fresh out of college, Laura began working for a TRiO Program, LULAC National Educational Service Center, which solidified her career path as she was hooked on helping students attain a college education.
 She then started her career at UNM as a recruiter visiting high schools and planning campus visitation programs like Senior Day.
-She then moved departments and worked in the Dean of Students Office for 17 years.
-Here work in DOSO included chairing a campus-wide equity and inclusion committee that provided training and programming for the University.
+She then moved departments and worked in the Dean of Students Office (DOSO)for 17 years.
+Her work in DOSO included chairing a campus-wide equity and inclusion committee that provided training and programming for the University.
 She established the Family Connection program that is part of New Student Orientation, then later became the New Student Orientation Director.
 She moved into the advising world in 2010 when she accepted the role as the Manager of the University College Advisement Center (UCAC).
 At the time, UCAC was the largest advising center primarily serving new students.
 Her current work in the Office of Advising Strategies includes providing training and professional development for the advisors, assessing advising services, and ensuring advisors have tools and resources to best serve students.

 Laura holds a Master of Arts degree in Communication and Journalism and Bachelor of Arts degree in Speech Communication, both from the University of New Mexico.
 She has been involved in professional associations such as NASPA Student Affairs Administrators in Higher Education and NODA Association for Orientation, Transition, and Retention in Higher Education.
 Her hobbies include gardening and baking.